michaeljclark/zvec/README.md

 # Zip Vector

-_zip_vector_ is a compressed variable length array that uses block codecs to compress and decompress blocks of integers using variable bit-width deltas.
+_zip_vector_ is a compressed variable length array that uses vectorized block codecs to compress and decompress integers using variable bit-width deltas.
 The integer block codecs are optimized for vector instruction sets using Google's Highway C++ library for portable SIMD/vector intrinsics.